AminaB/devops/cicd/jenkins.md

     - build section
         -> add build step -> invoke graddle script ->  use graddle executable -> make gradle executable -> apply -> build
+## CI CD Pipeline with jenkins maven
+    - maven describe how our project will build and dependencies (in pom.xml)
+#### war vs jar
+    jar content librairies, ressources, properties files, war content web application (java files, jsp, ..) that can be deployed on a server
+#### in jenkins we create a new job
+    -> free style project
+    - check discard old build ( it clean a build history)
+    - git repository in jenkins job
+    - build environment section
+        -> check delete workspace before build starts (make sure previous buils do not affect the current build)
+    - add build step
+        3 options
+        -> execute shell ( we use this option) mvn package (do not forgot to configure mavene installation in manage jenkins section)

+        -> invoke top level maven target
+        -> Invoke Artifactory maven 3
+    - add post buils action (it will use in pipeline) -> archive the artifacts option -> files to archive = proejectname/target/*.war
+    - apply save